cgross/bmore911/README.md

 To run backend tests, in the project root run `yarn test`.
 To run client tests, in the client directory also run `yarn test`.

+# Alternative Java Backend Implementation

+There is an another backend implementation in Java.
+It uses Java 8, SparkJava, JOOQ, and Maven.

+To run the Java backend, from the `java` directory, just do: `mvn compile exec:java`.

+The Node and Java backend use the same ports so don't run them simultaneously.